-This report basically tells you terms and phrases related to your target keywords based on the content from your top competitors.
-By applying some of these provided phrases and keywords into your own content, you can help improve your “content topic,” helping your users and the search engines.
+This report tells you terms and phrases related to your target keywords based on the content from your top competitors.
+Applying some of these phrases and keywords to your content can help improve your “content topic,” allowing your users and the search engines.

-This part of the tool shows you how often they use certain keywords/phrases and even recommend adding or removing a term based on your competitors.
+This part of the tool shows you how often they use specific keywords/phrases and recommends adding or removing a term based on your competitors.

 3.4 Website Auditor Conclusion

 Here is a quick Website audit using Website Auditor done by Joseph S. Kahn, one of SEO Power Suite’s long-time users.